North Korean Embassy in Madrid incident: Later events

 A further two members of the group were subsequently named; Sam Ryu, a US citizen and Woo Ran Lee from South Korea.
 Hong Chang, a resident of the US but a citizen of Mexico, apparently telephoned the FBI on 27 February—the opening day of the US/DPRK summit—to make a statement giving the assailants' view of events.
 The group subsequently announced they had "shared information of enormous potential value under mutually agreed terms of confidentiality" with the FBI, handing over everything they had taken from the embassy, including audiovisual material.
 The statement also denied anyone had been beaten or gagged.
 The FBI refused to deny or confirm the existence of the material or whether it was part of an investigation, although they emphasised the "good, working relationship" the Bureau enjoys with its Spanish counterpart.
 US news sources reported that the information received by the FBI from an anonymous ex-intelligence officer was "pretty significant".
 A video claimed to have been filmed during the incident was uploaded to the group's website and to YouTube; it shows individuals smashing portraits of leading members of the North Korean regime.

 Despite the group's claims of confidential agreements with the FBI, soon after they handed over the stolen materials, details of the event appeared in the American press, publicly linking the group with the embassy incident.
 Free Joseon said the media coverage amounted to a "betrayal of trust" and a "breach of confidentiality" by the FBI, which they said had requested their intelligence and had been given it voluntarily.
 The group said "speculative" press reporting would endanger its members from North Korean retaliation.
 Free Joseon failed to gain immunity from prosecution for its members who had been involved in the incident; journalist Laura Bicker notes that Hong Chang is "undoubtedly a wanted man" by the Spanish High Court and probably by Pyongyang.
+Ahn, also wanted by Spain, was arrested in April 2019 in Los Angeles, but freed on a bail of $1.3 million in July.
 In a subsequent statement, the Cheollima Civil Defense website stated, "parties seeking to 'out' those in Madrid have painted a target on the backs of those seeking only to protect others ... they have chosen to side with Pyongyang's criminal, totalitarian rulers over their victims".

-The US authorities issued an arrest warrant for Adrian Hong on 9 April 2019 while Christopher Ahn, one of perpetrators, was arrested on 18 April that year.
+The FBI later returned the items seized in the embassy to the Spanish authorities who in turn returned them to the embassy.